 Cybercriminals rely on commonly used passwords or exposed passwords to successfully conduct brute force or credential stuffing attacks to gain access.
 Successful data breaches that leak usernames and passwords have become an alarmingly common reality of the digital age.
 It has gotten to the point where it’s unusual to go a single day without a significant data breach occurring.

-These exposed usernames and passwords end up on databases on the dark web where other cybercriminals can buy them or utilize them.
+These exposed usernames and passwords end up on databases on the dark web where other cybercriminals can buy or utilize them.
 There are billions of credentials on the Dark Web and public Internet.
 (Check out a sample password on www.enzoic.com/password-check to see if your password is exposed.
 Test out other passwords that you think could be safe and witness the scale of the problem.)

 Password screening prevents users from reusing passwords that have been exposed, are weak, or are common.
 Attackers hope that most people are too lax about their security to change their passwords or create a unique one for every account.
 They also know that people are predictable, and they will follow common patterns when choosing their passwords.
 Passwords like “123456,” “password,” or “qwerty” may be funny and easy to remember, but they are also the first ones a cybercriminal will try in a brute force attack.